Prevent unprivileged accounts from reading the configuration of the certification authority

 As we know, the ICertAdmin interface of the certification authority is not required for daily certification authority operation.
 It is required for remote administration of the certification authority and for some special cases such as the installation of an NDES server.

 Already in the article "Firewall rules required for Active Directory Certificate Services", I therefore recommended preventing access to this port via a firewall.
+As this port is also used for the SMD file server protocol, it also closes other attack vectors (who remembers WannyCry?).

 The Windows firewall has a predefined rule for this, which is activated by default.
 However, as TCP port 445 can also be used by other services (which usually have no business on a certification authority), it can be activated by other firewall rules.